-Our special publications, listed below, are the culmination of major research efforts of authors from CODES and the School of Earth Sciences.
-Several other publications by CODES associates are also available.
+Our special publications, listed below, are the culmination of major research efforts of authors from CODES and the Discipline of Earth Sciences.

-Copies available at $AUD70.00 each (plus postage, packing and GST)
+Copies available at $AUD135.00 each (plus postage, packing and GST).
+See order form for specials.

 (Published Jun 2011)